Stossycord/StossycordAPI/README.md

 # StossycordAPI, A Swift Discord API Implementation

-StossycordAPI is a Discord API Implementation made in 100% Swift (Made alongside Stossycord)
+StossycordAPI is a Discord API Implementation made in 100% Swift